pieroproietti/penguins-blog/source/book/english.md

 sudo eggs produces
 ```

 eggs, detected the absence of the necessary prerequisites will proceed with the installation.
-During this phase, you will also be asked, if we are in a graphical environment, if you want to install squid.
-I strongly recommend to answer "yes" and the prerequisites will be loaded, possibly the packages for EFI, squid and the necessary links.
+During this phase, you will also be asked, if we are in a graphical environment, if you want to install calamares.
+I strongly recommend to answer "yes" and the prerequisites will be loaded, possibly the packages for EFI, calamares and the necessary links.

 ### sudo eggs prerequisites